X

 “The Lightweight Command Launch Unit is a cutting-edge deterrence solution that will allow for increased mobility when it’s needed most through the use of more efficient fire-and-forget technology,” JJV Vice President and Lockheed Martin Javelin Program Director Dave Pantano said.

-Raytheon and Lockheed’s JJV is currently manufacturing the Javelin weapons at their facilities in Tucson and Orlando.
+Raytheon and Lockheed’s JJV is currently manufacturing the Javelin weapons at its facilities in Tucson and Orlando.

-To date, the group has distributed more than 50,000 Javelin missiles and over 12,000 reusable command launch panels for different military customers.
+To date, the joint venture has distributed more than 50,000 Javelin missiles and over 12,000 reusable command launch panels for different military customers.

 Javelin Contracts With the US